Foundations of Black Hole Accretion Disk Theory: Slim Disks

 The problem of accretion with an additional cooling mechanism has to be treated in a different way than radiatively efficient flows.
-It is not possible to solve the equations describing the flow analytically.
-To find a solution, one has to solve a two-dimensional system of ordinary differential equations with a critical point --- the radius at which the gas exceeds the local speed of sound (the sonic radius).
-This was done for the first time by Abramowicz \cite{abramowicz_88}, who forged the term ``slim disks''.
+Without the assumptions of radiative efficiency and Keplerian angular momentum, it is no longer possible to find an analytic solution to the system of equations presented in Section~\ref{subsection-thin-disk-quations-Kerr}.
+Instead, one has to solve a two-dimensional system of ordinary differential equations (\ref{eq_reg}) with a critical point -- the radius at which the gas velocity exceeds the local speed of sound (the sonic radius).
+This was first done in the pseudo-Newtonian limit by Abramowicz~\cite{abramowicz_88}, who forged the term ``slim disks''.
+It has since been done using a fully relativistic treatment by Beloborodov~\cite{beloborodov_98}.
+Recently, S{\c a}dowski~\cite{sadowski_09} constructed slim disk solutions for a wide range of parameters applicable to X-ray binaries.

-Such slim accretion disks are both sub- and supersonic and extend down to the black hole horizon, as opposed to thin disks that formally terminate at the marginally stable orbit radius.
-Slim disks may also rotate with an angular momentum profile significantly different than the Keplerian one --- the higher the accretion rate, the more significant the departure (Figure\,\ref{f.l.a0}).
+These slim disks are in some sense more physical than thin disks and offer a more general set of solutions, while in the limit of low accretion rates they converge to the standard thin disk solutions.
+Slim disks are more physical in that they extend down to the black hole horizon, as opposed to thin disks that formally terminate at the ISCO.
+Slim disks are more general in that they may rotate with an angular momentum profile significantly different than the Keplerian one -- the higher the accretion rate, the more significant the departure (see Figure~\ref{f-l-a0}).
 The disk thickness also increases with the accretion rate.
-For rates close the Eddington limit, the maximal $H/R$ ratio reaches $0.3$.
+For rates close the Eddington limit, the maximal $H/R$ ratio reaches 0.3.
 Finally, the flux emerging from the slim disk surface is modified by the advection.
-At high luminosities, a large fraction of the viscosity-generated heat is advected inward and released closer to the black hole or even not released at all.
-As a result, the slope of the radial flux profile changes, and radiation is even emitted from within the marginaly stable orbit (Figure\,\ref{f.flux}).
+At high luminosities, a large fraction of the viscosity-generated heat is advected inward and released closer to the black hole or not released at all.
+As a result, the slope of the radial flux profile changes, and radiation is even emitted from within the ISCO (see Figure~\ref{f-flux}).
 Due to the increasing rate of advection, the efficiency of transforming gravitational energy into radiative flux decreases with increasing accretion rate.
-Despite highly super-Eddington accretion rates, the disk may remain only moderately luminous (Figure\,\ref{f.eff}).
+Despite highly super-Eddington accretion rates, the disk luminosity remains only moderately super-Eddington (see Figure~\ref{f-eff}).
+The Eddington luminosity may be exceeded because the geometry of the flow is not spherical and the classical definition of this quantity does not apply -- most of the accretion takes place in the equatorial plane while the radiation escapes vertically.
+Thus, the radiation is not capable of stopping the inflow, though it may cause outflows from the surface.